Akegarasu/sd-webui-images-browser/README.md

 - View and save favorites with individual folder depth
 - Now also supports jpg

+Please also check the [discussions](https://github.com/AlUlkesh/stable-diffusion-webui-images-browser/discussions) for major update information.

 ## Keybindings
 | Key | Explanation |
 |---------|-------------|